effelsbn/Effelsberg_2023_16Sstrawpigs/README.md

 * **paper** contains the RMarkdown file used to write the manuscript including code to calculate numbers

 N Effelsberg, I Kobusch, H Schollenbruch, S Linnemann, C Bang, A Franke, R Köck, M Boelhauve, A Mellmann (2023).
-Pilot study on nasal microbiota dynamics and MRSA carriage of a pig cohort housed on straw bedding. *Manuscript submitted for publication*.
+Pilot study on nasal microbiota dynamics and MRSA carriage of a pig cohort housed on straw bedding. *Mol Microbiol*.